13.12. Neural Style Transfer¶

 style_layers, content_layers = [0, 5, 10, 19, 28], [25]

-, which only retains the layers in
+which only retains all the VGG layers to be used for feature extraction.

 net = nn.Sequential()